2021 Trek Slash

 MSRP: $3,499 – $8,999 ($7,999 as tested)

-Today, Trek provided those people with an answer when they released the all-new, 2021 Slash.
+This September, Trek provided those people with an answer when they released the all-new, 2021 Slash.

 Trek says their two main goals when redesigning the Slash were to (1) “enhance the Enduro race capability of the bike” and (2) “preserve the ultimate Trail rider experience.”
-We’ll be having a few of our reviewers spending time on the new Slash over the coming weeks and months to really see how this new bike performs and stacks up against the competition.

 Aesthetically, the 2021 Slash looks very similar to the previous version, as well as many of Trek’s other bikes.
 It maintains most of the clean, fairly straight lines throughout the frame and still uses a similar version of Trek’s ABP, 4-bar suspension linkage.
 That said, there are a lot of noteworthy differences with the newest Slash that might not be obvious at first glance.